LuigiEnzoFerrari/LuigiEnzoFerrari/README.md

 # A litte about me

-Hi there, I'm Luigi Enzo a self-learner and also a student at [42 school][ecole].
+Hi there, I'm Luigi Enzo a self-learner and also a student at [42 school][42school].
 My goal is become a greater software engineer and help the people around me as i growing.

 ## Some hobbies